Barclays Cuts Palo Alto Networks (NYSE:PANW) Price Target to $500.00

-Palo Alto Networks (NYSE:PANW) had its price target lowered by Barclays from $565.00 to $500.00 in a research note released on Wednesday, The Fly reports.
-Barclays currently has an overweight rating on the network technology company’s stock.
+Palo Alto Networks (NYSE:PANW) had its price target cut by equities research analysts at Barclays from $565.00 to $500.00 in a note issued to investors on Tuesday, Benzinga reports.
+The firm currently has an “overweight” rating on the network technology company’s stock.
+Barclays‘s price target suggests a potential upside of 37.17% from the company’s current price.

-PANW has been the topic of several other reports.
-Jefferies Financial Group dropped their target price on Palo Alto Networks from $460.00 to $400.00 and set a buy rating on the stock in a report on Tuesday.
-They noted that the move was a valuation call.
-Truist boosted their price objective on Palo Alto Networks from $385.00 to $425.00 in a research report on Tuesday, February 23rd.
-Zacks Investment Research upgraded Palo Alto Networks from a sell rating to a hold rating and set a $380.00 price target for the company in a research report on Tuesday, April 27th.
-BMO Capital Markets upgraded Palo Alto Networks from a market perform rating to an outperform rating and set a $455.00 price target for the company in a research report on Monday, March 1st.
-Finally, Robert W. Baird reiterated a buy rating on shares of Palo Alto Networks in a research report on Friday, April 16th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and twenty-six have given a buy rating to the stock.
-The company currently has a consensus rating of Buy and an average target price of $399.13.
+A number of other research analysts have also recently commented on the company.
+JPMorgan Chase & Co. upped their price target on Palo Alto Networks from $317.00 to $350.00 and gave the stock an “underweight” rating in a research note on Friday.
+Piper Sandler upped their price target on Palo Alto Networks from $400.00 to $425.00 and gave the stock an “overweight” rating in a research note on Monday, March 1st.
+KeyCorp increased their price objective on Palo Alto Networks from $450.00 to $469.00 and gave the company an “overweight” rating in a research note on Thursday, April 29th.
+Monness Crespi & Hardt increased their price objective on Palo Alto Networks from $315.00 to $440.00 in a research note on Friday, February 19th.
+Finally, Morgan Stanley increased their price objective on Palo Alto Networks from $423.00 to $515.00 and gave the company an “overweight” rating in a research note on Thursday, February 25th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and twenty-six have assigned a buy rating to the company’s stock.
+Palo Alto Networks currently has an average rating of “Buy” and a consensus price target of $399.44.

 Palo Alto Networks Company Profile